 Remember that patterns are user’s friends

 As we said above, search means much, especially for the users coming to the resource with a clear understanding of what they want.
 A/B testing can support the analysis of its most productive placement on the page layout.
 It can be a small search field, an icon in the header, or the long horizontal field across the page as we have here in Tubik Blog.
 The main thing is to make it noticeable and clear so that users didn’t waste their time.

 Use different menus and interaction zones

 As home pages can provide a variety of links, tabs, fields, and buttons, they should be grouped in different menus and zones instead of being given as the list of links.
 For example, a double menu in the header can present two layers of navigation.
 We have shown the example of such a trick in the case study for a bakery website design.
-The website uses a sticky header which has two levels of navigation.
-The upper menu shows the links to social networks, the logo, search, shopping cart and hamburger button hiding the extended menu.
-The second line of navigation gives an instant connection to the core interaction areas: product catalog, locations for the point-of-sales, news and special offers, information about the service and contact section.
+The website uses a sticky header that has two levels of navigation.
+The upper menu shows the links to social networks, the logo, search, shopping cart, and hamburger button hiding the extended menu.
+The second line of navigation gives an instant connection to the core interaction areas: product catalog, locations for the point-of-sales, news and special offers, information about the service, and contact section.
 Visual and typographic hierarchy makes all the elements clear and easily scanned providing solid ground for quick interaction right from the home page.

 Vinny’s Bakery website design